 “If you have an actual warehouse, you need a warehouse manager,” Singletary said.
 “The job of a warehouse manager is to make sure everything is running smoothly … they’re the quarterback of the warehouse.
 [You need] someone who is organized, familiar with warehouse operations and not afraid of technology.”

-Your warehouse manager will monitor your workers in their day to day positions, ensuring that items are being scanned and cataloged properly.
+Your warehouse manager will monitor your workers in their day-to-day positions and ensure that items are being scanned and cataloged properly.
 They will also regularly engage with your warehouse inventory management software to maintain a bird’s eye view of your inventory.
-Finally, any anomalies or issues that arise will be handled by your warehouse manager, so they should be able to respond dynamically whenever your warehouse employees identify a problem.
+Finally, your warehouse manager will handle any anomalies or issues that arise, so they should be able to respond dynamically whenever your warehouse employees identify a problem.

 The physical layout of your warehouse will either help or hinder your warehouse employees in quickly picking, packing and shipping items out when a sale is made or a transfer order is placed.
 According to Holton, separating warehouses into zones or lots and numbering aisles and bins can help warehouse workers navigate the storage facility more effectively.

 Not every warehouse is set up the same way, but an organized warehouse is a prerequisite to efficient operations.
-How you design your warehouse space could vary depending on what types of products you store.
-For example, a warehouse storing large machinery might have specific zones but is unlikely to have bins and aisles, like a warehouse storing smaller retail products.
+The way you design your warehouse space could vary depending on what types of products you store.
+For example, a warehouse that stores large machinery might have specific zones but is unlikely to have bins and aisles, like a warehouse storing smaller retail products.

 “You would typically have … rows of racks, and you might organize those into different zones,” he said.
 “Maybe you reorganize your warehouse as your business changes.
 Part of that is identifying the items moving quickly through your warehouse and positioning those in locations that are easier to get to.”

-With a leader appointed to monitor the operations of your warehouse and a system of organization in place, you will also need to put in place a specific workflow.
-The warehouse manager should have experience in this area, so work with them closely on how to establish a warehouse workflow that makes sense for your business.
+With a leader appointed to monitor the operations of your warehouse and a system of organization in place, you will also need to implement a specific workflow.
+The warehouse manager should have experience in this area, so work closely with them on how to establish a warehouse workflow that makes sense for your business.
 According to Singletary, your workflow should address several key points:

 “When it’s time to sell that piece, knowing [its location] is very helpful,” Singletary said.
 “You need a system to tell you to go to the exact place where the product lives.
 You need to track it as it gets moved from its location all the way out the door to delivery to the customer.”